Merrell ColdPack Ice Reviewed & Rated Review Facts

 Merrell understands that traction is paramount to a safe and high-quality trail running shoe, which is why they put significant design emphasis and resources into perfecting their outsole.
 Vibram is already a reputable material for its durability and traction, so adding the Arctic Grip functionality pushes it from good to great.
 The higher than average weight also contributes to the ColdPack Ice’s grip, since it keeps the wearer grounded during each step.
 Runners can hit the trails with their full strength without the fear of losing their footing and sustaining a nasty injury as a result.

 The Merrell ColdPack Ice is not a very flexible trail runner.
-A small amount of give can be felt on the upper due to its leather construction, but not to nearly the same degree as a shoe made from synthetic mesh or knit fabric.
+A small amount of giving can be felt on the upper due to its leather construction, but not to nearly the same degree as a shoe made from synthetic mesh or knit fabric.
 The same can be said for the midsole; EVA foam normally allows for a comfortable amount of flexibility, but the overwhelming presence of padding heavily restricts this feature.
 Still, enough give can be felt in these shoes that they don’t feel extremely uncomfortable while they are worn.

 In lieu of providing flexibility, Merrell decided to design the ColdPack Ice with emphasis on stability.
 The wearer of these trail running shoes will feel in complete control of every step and can attack the trails with everything they’ve got because of this.
 A heavier weight up top with snug internal layering and an exceptionally designed Vibram outsole makes these the ultimate winter stability shoe.